suriya029/Google_E2E_Automation/README.md

 **Instructions**
 You can simply import the repositary to Eclipse tool and Execute the Runner class, The Automation will start in the browser.

+**Note**
+Please find the Manual test cases for Google search page file in Excel format attached with this repositary.